An Introduction to Repairs and Spares

 • Ebay – look for single parts for sale, and complete vintage teasmades which can be cannibalised.

-• Clock repairers may hold standard parts in stock.
+• Clock repairers, who may hold standard parts in stock.

 For light bulbs and braided fabric cable there are a number of specialist suppliers online, for example you could try the Vintage Light Bulb Company.